a11yproject/a11yproject.com/_posts/2020-03-28-learning-common-keyboard-shortuts-for-screenreaders.md

 - List all landmarks -> VoiceOver iOS -> Two finger twist (the rotor menu)
 - List all landmarks -> TalkBack -> Swipe right (the local context menu)

-The shortcuts are taken from (Deque on shortcuts and gestures)[https://dequeuniversity.com/screenreaders/].
+The shortcuts are taken from [Deque on shortcuts and gestures](https://dequeuniversity.com/screenreaders/).

 ## Found a cool shortcut?
 Look it up
 Looking up videos on how to do those shortcuts can reinforce that learning.
 Trying out yourself on a device is even better.
 Android devices have TalkBack, iOS and MacOS have VoiceOver and Microsoft has Narrator.